linz/imagery/docs/compression.md

 As most of the imagery we are working on right now is RGB, the following document is mostly related to 8bit RGB imagery.

-LINZ uses GDAL for processing [COGs](https://gdal.org/drivers/raster/cog.html) which limits the compression types to LZW, DEFLATE, LERC, ZSTD and JpegXL
+LINZ uses GDAL for processing [COGs](https://gdal.org/drivers/raster/cog.html) which limits the compression types to LZW, DEFLATE, LERC, ZSTD and JPEG-XL

-At the time of testing JpegXL is not supported by most of the tools LINZ uses and until the support improves it cannot be recommended as our archive compression format.
+At the time of testing JPEG XL is not supported by most of the tools LINZ uses and until the support improves it cannot be recommended as our archive compression format.

 ## Testing